anIceyGirl/PrimitiveArmory/README.md

 ## Known issues
 If you find a bug, please let me know about it through the [issues tab.](https://github.com/Penguixia/PrimitiveArmory/issues)
-- Launching the game with two or more patch mods installed will crash the game.
+- Launching the game with two or more patch mods installed _will_ crash the game.
 This is an issue with Partiality, unfortunately, and I'm unable to do anything to fix it.
 Use Bepinex instead.

+## Credits
+- Fyre AKA Sphinx of Black Quartz, for their assistance.
+- Slime_Cubed and Garrakx, for a bunch of help getting arrows to work properly.

 ## Licensing
 	MIT License